 I'm putting on my 5th set, replacing my 4th set of Shinko 777 HD's on my Ultra.
 These tires are incredible, at any cost!
 But the price is a real bonus!
 A set of tires, WWW at that, for less than the price of a rear tire at the dealer!
 That equals a lot of extra beers in my belly!!
 Another plus!!
 I get 6500 - 8000 miles on the rear, 2 x's that on the front.
 (Actually, I can get 16,000 - 20,000 on the front, but don't want to get down into the 'body' rubber on the tire).
 I do a lot of touring riding, 15,000 - 18,000 miles a year.
 So, 2 rear tires to 1 front tire, that's the way I order them, 2 rear, 1 front, then I'm set for a while.
 The grip is great, dry, wet, riding in the rain, no worry, great grip!
+Tread life, no problem, better than the Dunflops I was running!
 The WWW are excellent!
 Get a bottle of Bleche-White whitewall cleaner, follow the directions, they will stay just as white as new until you wear them out.
 Don't wait 6 or 8 months to clean them though!
 Like anything else, they will stain.
+The blue coating on the WWW when new can be difficult to get off.
+At your local car wash, try soaking the blue with Tire Cleaner and/or Engine Degreaser, then pressure washing with the soap on.
+Works pretty well for me.
 BTW, the HD in the tire description does NOT stand for Harley-Davidson!
-It stands for Heavy Duty, i.e., heavier sidewall.
+It stands for Heavy Duty, i.e., heavier sidewall and tread carcass.
 The 777 HD is designed and fabricated for large baggers (touring bikes) that generally carry a load, 2 up, clothes, gear, etc. Heavy Duty for heavy loads on the highway, lots of speed, lots of miles.
 If your riding a bagger or other large bike mostly around town or on short trips, you may find the 777 (not HD) to be a better match for your bike.
 Lastly, don't look at the 777 as a 'cheap tire', it isn't!
-It a well engineered, well designed, well constructed tire at a great price.
+It a well engineered, well designed, well constructed tire at a great price!
 Try them, I know you'll like them!